The Science Behind Microfibre: Why Quality Matters for Lenses

 When woven correctly, microfibre creates millions of tiny spaces that lift particles away from surfaces.
 This structure gives it superior cleaning power compared to cotton or paper-based wipes.

 However, not all microfibre is created equal.
 Low-density weaves or poorly split fibres can actually push dirt around instead of removing it.
-That’s why Barroccu & Co’s limited edition lens cloths are crafted with precision-woven, high-density microfibre designed for professional optical care.
+That’s why understanding cloth construction matters so much when choosing a safe option for coated optics.
+For a practical breakdown, see our camera lens cleaning cloth comparison guide.

 Understanding Fibre Density and GSM